Neuropathies associated with cytomegalovirus infection

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 The term “recurrent meningitis” encompasses a variety of conditions, some of which are life-threatening, some spontaneously remitting, and some representing exacerbations of chronic infections.
-Recurrent meningitis may, thus, represent repeated episodes of bacterial meningitis, recurrent episodes of meningitis due to nonbacterial microorganisms, chemical meningitis due to rupture of dermoid or parasitic cysts, or meningitis in response to nonsteroidal or other agents.
+Recurrent meningitis may, thus, represent repeated episodes of bacterial meningitis, recurrent episodes of meningitis due to nonbacterial microorganisms, chemical meningitis due to rupture of dermoid or parasitic cysts, or drug-induced meningitis in response to nonsteroidal or other agents.
 In some instances, as in protracted cases of meningitis due to Cryptococcus neoformans, what appears to be recurrent meningitis may actually represent periodic exacerbations of a chronic, ongoing infectious process.
 In this article, the author reviews the pathogenesis, clinical features, diagnosis, and treatment of this group of disorders.

 • Episodes of recurrent meningitis fall into 2 groups: recurrent bacterial meningitis and recurrent episodes of nonpurulent meningitis.
 An important consideration in differential diagnosis is that of chronic meningitis with periodic worsening or relapse.

 • Recurrent bacterial meningitis is most frequently associated with congenital or acquired defects in the skull base or spinal cord or, less frequently, with genetic defects, most commonly involving the complement system.

 • Nonbacterial recurrent meningitis has a much wider differential diagnosis and may include viral, fungal, protozoal, or non-infectious processes, as well as conditions such as sarcoid or meningeal reaction to nonsteroidal or other pharmacological agents.